SAITPublic/PIMSimulator/README.md

 |--------------|          |--------------|          |--------------|
 ```

-* Each channel is logically indepdent memory, so it has a dedicated independent controller.
+* Each channel is logically independent memory, so it has a dedicated independent controller.
 * (A): Read [Addr], Write [Addr]
 * (B): Activate, Read, Write, Precharge, Refresh, Activate_pim, ALU_pim, Precharge_pim, READ_pim